BorisThoris/Man_Group_Assignment_2023/README.md

 By using this extensive suite of tests, we aim to cover every possible edge case and scenario, ensuring the robustness and reliability of the `RandomGen` class.

 ---

+## Statistical Defence can be found in Statistical_Defense_ReadMe.md